fedemahf/gohugo-website/content/posts/super_neets.md

 "Doing things that normal people do" keeps you grounded in reality and you'll be rewarded quite well for being a good participant in this system.

-The thing about becoming a neet *later* in life is that the path is not obvious and things will get much worse before it ever seems to get better.
+The thing about pursuing neet life *later* on is that the path is not obvious and things will get much worse before it can ever get better.

 This is the super neet filter.

 # worth an attempt

-The super neet is probably an end-game for most people, but many will overstate the difficulty and underestimate the time it takes to get there.
+Many overstate the difficulty and underestimate the time it takes to get there.

 ![worth_an_attempt](/assets/for_preferred_homie.png)